 No. An applicant does not have to have an Indirect Cost Rate Agreement in place when they apply for a grant.
 Applicants can begin the negotiations for an Indirect Cost Rate Agreement at the same time that they apply for a grant to this program, or within 90 days of the date of an award of a grant under this solicitation.
 However, recipients are not allowed to seek reimbursement for indirect costs until an approved indirect cost rate is obtained.

 - What if I don’t have an Indirect Cost Rate Agreement?

-If the recipient is a 501(c)(3)non-profit and does not have a current negotiated indirect cost rate agreement or proposal, and if EPA is the recipient’s cognizant agency, EPA can allow the recipient to charge a flat indirect cost rate of 10% of salaries and wages (see 2 CFR Part 230, Appendix A).
+If the recipient is a 501(c)(3)non-profit and does not have a current negotiated indirect cost rate agreement or proposal, and if EPA is the recipient’s cognizant agency, EPA can allow the recipient to charge a flat indirect cost rate of 10% of salaries and wages.
 Recipients that opt to use the 10% flat rate are obligated to use the flat rate for the life of the grant award.